 It is important to look at how long the fund has been in existence.
 It is difficult to examine the risk level and the future viability of a newly created fund because there is no historical data to examine its performance relative to long-term market trends.
 Assessing the long-term returns of a specific fund is a far more accurate indicator of its potential than the returns on a new fund that may be short-term in nature and not representative of long term strategies.

-Tip #6: Level of risk in the strategy as measured by standard deviation (vs. a relevant benchmark)
+Tip #6: Level of risk in the strategy as measured by the standard deviation (vs. a relevant benchmark)

 How volatile has the strategy been relative to a relevant benchmark/index?
 For example, if a fund shows wide extreme peaks and troughs over the last few years while the relative benchmark has been consistently flat, it is a red flag!